 When people speak about foreign language fluency, they often describe it as “language learning”.
-Then, when you get a little more into it and you start reading articles that go a little more in depth, you’ll start hearing the term “language acquisition“.
+Then, when you get a little more into it and you start reading articles that go a little more in-depth, you’ll start hearing the term “language acquisition“.
 Why this fancy term?
 You might ask.
-In’t it the same?
+Isn’t it the same?

 When speaking about reaching fluency in a foreign language, there’s a distinction between language learning and language acquisition.

 Learning a language is analyzing and exploring its intimate details until you know information about it.
 Language acquisition, or to acquire something is coming to own something.
 Acquiring a language means coming to know it intuitively as you did with your mother tongue.

 When it comes to speaking foreign languages, learning languages would entail analyzing the language, cutting it up into pieces, and trying to figure it out.
 What are the grammar rules that make the words act like that?
 And so on.
 This type of language study would entail a lot of memorization of information.
 You’ll gain knowledge about grammar, pronunciation rules and so on.

 If we speak about acquiring a language, you’re not really dissecting or analyzing the language in order to understand it.
 You’re just getting used to it.
 You’ll know if something is correct or not just from hearing or seeing the sentence.
 It’ll just sound wrong, and you’ll immediately change it to what it’s supposed to be.
 But you wouldn’t be able to explain why.